 “The fact remains that the construct of psychiatric diagnosis and the construct of a psychological model aligning itself to it are both divorced from the actual, more complex and individuated realities of the particular patient and the individual practitioner.
-The technocratic relationship of the first denies the non-mechanistic, much more complex organic nature of the latter.”
+The technocratic relationship of the first denies the non-mechanistic, much more complex organic nature of the latter.” (this article)

 As a psychotherapist I continue to come across the ad nauseam promotion of CBT – Cognitive Behavioural Therapy – and its derivatives, both within the NHS and outside of it for what seems to be any and every ailment known to man, woman and child.
 This is partly due to the lasting momentum of a politically-motivated campaign of CBT promotion that has been underway in the UK and elsewhere for at least the past two decades, and its uptake by many NHS psychologists practicing with an eclectic toolbag approach to psychological interventions.
 It is also largely driven by self-promoters of the therapy and moreso by those with economic agendas to sell, since CBT is low-cost in terms of the relatively short duration of time it takes to train practitioners and the brevity of its delivery in publicly funded medical locations like the NHS.
 Being a medical service, the NHS also has a vested interest in maintaining the view that human distress is essentially psychiatric, and its ready acceptance of CBT as a set of techniques created to specifically ‘treat’ psychiatric conditions appears to sit neatly with this biomedical paradigm of mental distress.